 Hilsa catching, selling and transportation will remain prohibited during the period to ensure the safe spawning of the popular fish during its peak breeding period.

-Fisheries and Live-stock Minister SM Rezaul Karim announced the decission at a press briefing on Thursday at the Secretariat.
+Fisheries and Livestock Minister SM Rezaul Karim will inform in details over the restriction at a press briefing on Thursday at the Secretariat, he said.

 The objective of the restriction on fishing is to save the mother hilsa which lays eggs during the period.

 According to the Ministry of Fisheries and Livestock, hilsa production jumped from 3 lakh mts in 2008-09 to 5 lakh mts in 2017-18 and its production touched 5.33 lakh mts in 2019 thanks to the government for its various steps taken to give a boost to its output.

 Bangladesh’s over 12.0 per cent fish production comes from hilsa, posting the highest contribution to the country’s fish output as a single fish species.